• Skip to main content

 Blue light is blue because of its wavelength.
 Just as sounds sound different to our ears based on the frequency of the waves, light looks different based on its wavelength as well.

-Blue-colored light has a wavelength between 450 and 495 nanometers.
-Red light, on the other hand, has longer waves, at 620 to 750 nanometers.
 To put this in context, all of these these wavelengths are extremely short.
 A nanometer is one billionth of a meter, so these wavelengths are all only around 1/1,000,000th of an inch.

 Is Blue Light Better Than Red Light For Plants?

-LED grow lights with primarily red and blue diodes were once almost the only type of lights that were available and they are still hugely popular today.
-Blue light and red light are the two most important colors for plant growth.
-They both do important, and different, things.
+LED grow lights with primarily red and blue diodes were once almost the only type of lights that were available and they are still somewhat popular today.

 What Does Red Light Do?

 Red light helps plants produce fruit and flowers.
-Red light is also important at the beginning of a plant’s life.
+Red light is also important at the beginning of a plantโs life.
 It helps the plant germinate, develop bulbs, and grow roots.

 Overall, it is good at helping a plant grow and develop at the proper pace using the plant’s resources in the best way possible.